mikaelweill/documenso/voice-signature.md

 3. **Transcription**: Recordings are automatically transcribed using OpenAI Whisper API
 4. **UI**: The signing interface shows a clear indicator when a voice has been recorded, along with the transcript
 5. **Metadata**: Duration and transcript information are stored for each voice signature
+6. **Reliability**: The system now includes robust error handling and fallback mechanisms
+7. **Debugging**: Comprehensive logging has been added throughout the system

+## Recent Fixes

+We've addressed several critical issues:

+1. **Metadata Transmission**:
+   - Fixed the tRPC router to correctly pass the metadata parameter to the server function
+   - Added logging in the tRPC layer to confirm metadata transmission
+   - Enhanced safety checks to prevent data loss

+2. **Client-side Improvements**:
+   - Added extensive validation of metadata before sending to the server
+   - Implemented fallback mechanisms for missing transcripts
+   - Improved error handling for API failures
+   - Enhanced debugging with detailed logs

+3. **Server-side Reliability**:
+   - Added robust JSON parsing with try/catch blocks
+   - Implemented safe extraction of transcript data from metadata
+   - Created fallbacks for parsing failures
+   - Added detailed logging to trace metadata processing

 ## Database Schema Implementation